OpenVisualCloud/Media-Transport-Library/doc/design.md

 In addition to the built-in RxTxApp, IMTL also provides numerous sample codes that demonstrate how to construct simple test programs using its APIs.
 For more details, please refer to [sample](../app/sample/).
 We also provide some very useful forward application demo, detail can be found at [fwd](../app/sample/fwd/).

+### 6.16 RX Timing Parser

+To verify the compliance of incoming ST2110-20 RX streams with the ST2110 standard, IMTL provides several utilities for analysis.
+To support this functionality, if the Network Interface Card (NIC) supports the hardware time synchronization feature, IMTL will read the RX timestamp directly from the NIC's hardware to obtain accurate timing.
+The fallback method is to read the time when IMTL processes the packet.
+However, it's important to note that this fallback method cannot guarantee timing accuracy, potentially rendering the parsed results unreliable.

+The simplest method is to enable the built-in status report.
+An application can activate the feature by setting the flag `ST20_RX_FLAG_TIMING_PARSER_STAT` or `ST20P_RX_FLAG_TIMING_PARSER_STAT`.
+Subsequently, IMTL will engage the Timing Parser module and include the results in the status log.

+For applications requiring access to the timing parser results for each frame, the flag `ST20_RX_FLAG_TIMING_PARSER_META` or `ST20P_RX_FLAG_TIMING_PARSER_META` can be enabled.
+This allows an application to retrieve detailed parsing results via the `struct st20_rx_tp_meta` found within the RX meta structure for each frame.
+Reference sample code is available at [rx_st20p_timing_parser_sample.c](../app/sample/rx_st20p_timing_parser_sample.c).

 ## 7. Misc

 ### 7.1 Logging